 Learn about vitamin C for kids, including how much is needed and where to find it from food.

-Winter is a great time of year to write a post about vitamin C for kids.
+Winter is a great time of year to write a post about vitamin C and vitamin C foods for kids.

 As I write and fight my ‘going on 3 week’ winter cold (which has turned into a sinus infection…why do these illnesses hit at the most busy time of the year?!), I am reassessing the amount of Vitamin C I get in my diet.